 Over a standard month, by working 19 days with an extra 24 minutes they have accrued 7.6 hours.

 This enables employees to have a fully rostered day off once a month.

 What are the benefits of a Rostered Day Off?

 The general premise is that it enables the employee to have a rostered day off every fortnight/month etc so they can schedule activities outside of work and save their annual leave for a holiday.

 There is also a belief that by allowing employees an RDO each month, they are less likely to take unscheduled sick leave.

 Are Rostered Days Off common in call centres?

-Having a rostered day off is not as common as it used to be as we move towards more flexible workplaces.
+Having a rostered day off is not as common as it used to be as we move towards more flexible working arrangements, particularly with COVID.